kismetwireless/kismet-web-docs/content/en/docs/dev/datatypes.md

 toc: true
 ---

-Once data has been captured (see the [datasource docs](/docs/devel/datasource.html) for more details about creating a data source) and handled by the DLT handler, additional processing can be done to create device records and data.
+Once data has been captured (see the [datasource docs](/docs/dev/datasources/) for more details about creating a data source) and handled by the DLT handler, additional processing can be done to create device records and data.

 Kismet stores information about a device in a `tracker_component` record held by the `DeviceTracker` class.
-For more information about the internals and how to make your own `tracker_component` check out the [tracked component docs](/docs/devel/tracked_component.html).
+For more information about the internals and how to make your own `tracker_component` check out the [tracked components](/docs/dev/tracked_components/) docs.

 Information stored in the common base element is used to show summaries about the devices seen, create statistics, and to show information about a device when no custom presentation is defined for the extra data.